Promoting Africa’s growth and economic development by championing citizen inclusion and increased cooperation and integration of African states.

 The AU offers exciting opportunities to get involved in determining continental policies and implementing development programmes that impact the lives of African citizens everywhere.
 Find out more by visiting the links on right.

-Ms. Lerato Mataboge (South Africa) was elected as the Commissioner for Infrastructure and Energy (I&E) department.
-Ms. Mataboge is a global policy and trade and investment facilitation expert and is currently the Deputy Director-General in the South African Department of Trade, Industry and Competition.
+Ms Lerato Dorothy Mataboge is the Commissioner for Infrastructure and Energy (I&E) at the African Union.
+Ms. Mataboge is a global policy and trade and investment facilitation expert and was the Deputy Director-General in the South African Department of Trade, Industry and Competition.
 Prior to this role, she founded and was CEO of Trade Invest Africa.
-She also serves on the Board of the Export Credit Insurance Corporation of South Africa (ECIC) as a non-Executive Director and is a member of the Finance and Investment Committee.
+She also served on the Board of the Export Credit Insurance Corporation of South Africa (ECIC) as a non-Executive Director and is a member of the Finance and Investment Committee.

-She previously also served as the Chief Director for Africa at the Department of Trade Industry and Competition in South Africa.
-She has led the commercial aspects of South Africa’s global multilateral engagements through the BRICS, IORA, G20/B20, the African Continental Free Trade Area, and bilateral engagements.
-From 2012 to 2018, Ms. Mataboge was the co-chairperson of the South African Presidential Working Group on the North South Corridor during South Africa’s Chair-ship of the African Union’s Presidential Infrastructure Championing Initiative (PICI).
+Ms Mataboge previously served as the Chief Director for Africa at the Department of Trade Industry and Competition of South Africa.
+She has also led the commercial aspects of South Africa’s global multilateral engagements in the BRICS, IORA, G20/B20, the African Continental Free Trade Agreement negotiations, among others.
+From 2012 to 2018, Ms. Mataboge was the chairperson of the South African Presidential Steering Committee on the North-South-Corridor under the African Union’s Presidential Infrastructure Championing Initiative (PICI).
 In June 2011, she completed her full term as a diplomat - Minister: Economic at the South African Embassy in Washington D.C., USA.